 COVID-19 DATA DASHBOARD

-To protect the health of our School Community and per the Emergency Order issued by the Michigan Department of Health and Human Services on October 6, 2020, Mercy High School will provide Public Notice to our School Community regarding School Associated Cases of COVID-19.
+To protect the health of our School Community and per the Emergency Order issued by the Michigan Department of Health and Human Services, Mercy High School will provide Public Notice to our School Community regarding School Associated Cases of COVID-19.
 Within 24 hours of being notified of a School Associated Case by the Oakland County Health Department or any other regional health department, this dashboard will be updated to include new and cumulative COVID-19 case counts.
 Individuals identified as Close Contacts of School Associated Cases will be notified separately and directly by the Oakland County Health Department.

 The Oakland County Health Department assured us that our continued adherence to social distancing, limited class sizes, a rotating hybrid schedule, wearing of masks, and disinfecting practices offer us the best chances to mitigate the spread of this virus throughout the school.
 As we work in partnership for the safety of our community, please encourage your daughter to also follow social distancing practices outside of school.
 Please know that you will be personally contacted by the local health department if your daughter is ever considered to be at any exposure risk.

 OAKLAND COUNTY COVID-19 RESOURCES